 Guidelines and policies on all aspects of IEEE intellectual property rights for authors, readers, researchers, and volunteers.

 The introduction of open access IEEE publications marks a significant step outside of IEEE's traditional publication model.
-The new open access publication model allows authors to select from two licensing options: The new IEEE Open Access Publishing Agreement, or the Creative Commons Attribution License.
+The open access publication model allows authors to select from two licensing options: The IEEE Open Access Publishing Agreement, or the Creative Commons Attribution License (CC BY).

 Links to the revised IEEE Copyright Form, a helpful FAQ on authors posting their accepted papers, and the full text from Section 8.1.9 of the PSPB Operations Manual can be found below: